Seekatar/EFCoreStateTest/README.md

 This project has a bunch of tests that show how EF Core state works.

 # The Code
 The project is was created using the .NET Core NUnit template, then added the `Microsoft.EntityFrameworkCore.SqlServer` and `Shouldly` packages.
 It only consists of unit tests that test the various ways EF Core core changes the state of objects.
 I used VS Code on Windows for development.
 There is also a sln file for use in Visual Studio 2019.
-It's Live Unit Test feature works well with this project.
+Its Live Unit Test feature works well with this project.

 Like the EF Core samples, this code uses the code-first method, and a `(localdb)\mssqllocaldb` database server.